Part & Parcel: Listening to People with Disabilities to Ensure Healthy Lives for All

 When discussing the main challenges people with disabilities face when trying to access healthcare information and services and how those challenges can be addressed Fredrick explains, “We are building the capacity of people with disabilities themselves to first understand their rights to health and other rights, but also to engage with the relevant policymakers and decision-makers to lobby and advocate for their rights and representation.
 We are also creating opportunities—workshops, meetings—whereby we engage with healthcare providers and professionals and people with disabilities so that the healthcare providers hear the needs of people with disabilities and the way they can address them in their programs.
 Also, we train healthcare providers on how to provide disability-inclusive services.
 We are also advocating for improvement of infrastructure for healthcare services.
 You will find that many healthcare facilities, particularly in countries in Africa, are not accessible for people with disabilities, so what we are doing is lobbying for improvements of those infrastructures.”

-EngenderHealth has partnered with Comprehensive Community Based Rehabilitation in Tanzania (CCBRT) and other organizations to ensure that our Scaling Up Family Planning Program reaches Tanzania’s most vulnerable and hard-to-reach populations—particularly young people and people living with disabilities.
+EngenderHealth has partnered with Comprehensive Community Based Rehabilitation in Tanzania (CCBRT) and other organizations to ensure that our Scaling Up Family Planning Program, funded by the UK’s Foreign, Commonwealth & Development Office, reaches Tanzania’s most vulnerable and hard-to-reach populations—particularly young people and people living with disabilities.
 The program utilizes various models to support outreach services to a wider population.